-Commercial adoption of the G4 and planned PX
+Commercial adoption of the G4 and planned G4X

-Our financial performance will be driven by, and a key factor to our future success will be, the rate of commercial adoption of the G4 and planned PX.
+Our financial performance will be driven by, and a key factor to our future success will be, the rate of commercial adoption of the G4, G4X and spatial services.
 We have commercially launched the G4 through a direct sales and marketing organization in the United States.
-In the future, we plan sell and support our products in the European Union, United Kingdom, Asia Pacific and Japan, either through direct sales or through established distribution networks.
-Throughout our commercial rollout, we aim to grow our sales and marketing team to foster deep customer relationships and to establish and grow distribution networks capable of deploying our products in select areas of the world.
+We plan to initially offer spatial sequencing technology access services on the G4X, and plan to use our direct sales and marketing organization for the G4X in the future.
+In the future, we plan to sell and support our products in the European Union, United Kingdom, Asia Pacific and Japan, either through direct sales or through established distribution networks.
 We also expect to offer different access options, including lease options, for our products to meet each customer's needs.
-As a result, we will aim to increase the installed base of the G4 and our planned PX.
+As a result, we will aim to increase the installed base of the G4 and our planned G4X.

-Utilization by our customers of the G4 and planned PX
+Utilization by our customers of the G4 and planned G4X

 The utilization of our products and the corresponding purchases of consumables and other products and services will represent a source of potential recurring revenue from our customers.
-We plan to drive utilization of the G4 and planned PX by engaging with customers to help them advance through the adoption cycle from early stage validation to the plug-and-play integration of our products with their existing NGS workflows.
+We plan to drive utilization of the G4 and planned G4X by engaging with customers to help them advance through the adoption cycle from early stage validation to the plug-and-play integration of our products with their existing workflows.

-Expansion of the G4 and PX beyond initial applications
+Expansion of the G4 and G4X beyond initial applications